 Kiosk mode can only be enabled when setting up a Chrome device for the first time.
 If you’ve previously set up your device, you will first need to Powerwash it.
 To do this, sign out of your Chrome device, press

 R and follow the on-screen instructions.

-Warning: this will erase all data and restart setup.
+This will erase all data and restart setup.

 - After booting your device, set the language, keyboard, and connect to WiFi.

 Kfirst and click Enable.

 If you miss this step you will have to Powerwash your device and re-run this set-up process.

 - Open Chrome and go to the Webstore (chrome.google.com/webstore).